wb14123/blog/jekyll/_posts/2020-10-06-Understand-Liveness-and-Fairness-in-TLA.markdown

 More specifically, we want the behavior to be executed at some point if it's enabled continuously.
 This is called **weak fairness**.

 So let's add weak fairness to all the next steps of our specification.
-Then `Spec` changed in to this:
+Then `Spec` changes into this:

 ```
 Spec == Init /\ [][Next]_state /\ WF_state(Next)